puppetlabs/puppet-docs/source/pe/3.3/custom_console_cert.markdown

 When you use a custom CA to create a certificate for the console, the console still needs to trust requests from other elements of your PE infrastructure that have been authenticated with certificates signed by PE's built-in CA; and when making requests to the puppet master, the console still needs to present a certificate signed by PE's built-in CA.

-Also, when the puppet master is acting as a client, it needs to trust the certificates signed by both the custom CA and PE's built-in CA.
+If your custom cert is issued by an intermediate CA, the CA bundle (i.e., `ca_auth.pem`) needs to contain a complete chain, including the applicable root CA.

 Here are the main things you will need to do: